basho/basho_docs/source/languages/en/timeseries/using/configuring.md

   * 's' - seconds

 #####Local Key
-The second key (local key) MUST contain the same 3 fields in the same order.
+The second key (local key) MUST contain the same 3 fields in the same order as the partition key.
+This ensures that the same fields determining your data's partition also dictate the sorting of the data within that partition.